star-night-rain/simple-AES/README.md

 ## Project Structure

-The structure of this project is designed to enhance maintainability and scalability.Below is a description of the main
+The structure of this project is designed to enhance maintainability and scalability.
+Below is a description of the main
 files:

 - `app.py`: The main application file that initializes the Flask app, handles routing, and serves as the entry point for